 Is it any good?

-How bad are these two 101 Dalmatians cartoon episodes, falsely packaged as Christmas fun?
-They're bad even by current Saturday morning TV standards, the stagnant pond from which they were skimmed.
+These two 101 Dalmatians cartoon episodes, falsely packaged as Christmas fun, are bad even by current Saturday morning TV standards -- the stagnant pond from which they were skimmed.

 Unlike Arthur and Doug, two series that entertain while leaving young minds with ethical lessons to ponder, the 101 Dalmatians series as represented here shows no sense of moral responsibility, and no purpose other than to mesmerize kids with slick, fast-paced nonsense.